 I think it’s very important to say that I write the books I want to write.
 I’ve never compromised on that.
 I create work that I care about.
 I enjoy what I write and the lifestyle I have.
 If I just wanted to do stuff for money, I would’ve stayed in the day job.

 When I left my day job, I wanted to do more writing, reading, and traveling.
 That’s what I do, and I get to help a lot of people.

 Why do authors need multiple sources of income?

-Thomas: Why is it important for authors and creators to have multiple sources of income?
+Thomas: Why is it important for authors to have multiple sources of author income?

 Joanna: For me, everything stems back to the 2008 global financial crisis.
 I went to work in March of 2008 with about 400 other IT consultants in this awful open floor plan.
 Our manager walked in with a stack of paper, and we were called into the office one by one and given a bit of paper saying we had three weeks’ notice and goodbye.

 We were all contractors, so they weren’t even obliged to pay us anything, and we were all let go at once, which made finding work an issue.

 I was the major wage earner in my family, and that day I realized one company had told me to go away, and I’d essentially lost my only source of income.
 I declared on that day that I would never do that again.

 Many entrepreneurs were forged by the global financial crisis.
 They were either laid off or forced to pivot around that moment.